veloren/book/src/contributors/translators/game.md

 [working with git](../working-with-git.md) section for this.

 After you have obtained a copy of the repository, navigate to the `assets/voxygen/i18n` directory.
-Here you'll see a list of translations, and the reference English file (`en.ron`).
+Here you'll see a list of translations, and the reference English directory (`en/`).
-Make a copy of the `en.ron` file, named after your language.
-For example, if you want to translate Turkish, your file would be named `tr_TR.ron`.
+Make a copy of the `en/` directory, named after your language.
+For example, if you want to translate Turkish, your directory would be named `tr_TR/`.

 Then, you can start editing the file!
-First go to the metadata section.
+First go to the metadata section in `_manifest.ron`.
 This section has the display name and the identifier for your translation.
 Change `language_name` to a human readable name in your language (eg. `Türkçe (Türkiye)`, means `Turkish (Turkey)` in English) and change `language_identifier` to the identifier of your language (usually same with the file name, eg. `tr_TR`).